rramo012/boldgrid-editor/readme.txt

 == Changelog ==

+= 1.6 In Progress =
+* New Feature:                  Added new Post Type - Block.
+* New Feature:                  Users can now save Blocks and reuse them.
+* New Feature:                  New pages will now be prompted to install a new Block.

 = 1.5.3 =
 * New Feature:                  Advanced controls and Custom Design UI updates.
 * Bug Fix:                      Image crop issue with http vs https.